-17.8.8 For the determination of the technical provisions, an insurer is expected to consider the uncertainty attached to the policy obligations, that is, the likely (or expected) variation of future experience from what is assumed in determining the current estimate, over the full period of the policy obligations.
-As indicated above, regulatory capital requirements should be calibrated such that assets exceed the technical provisions (and other liabilities) over a defined shock period with an appropriately high degree of safety.
-That is, the regulatory capital requirements should be set such that the insurer's capital resources can withstand a range of predefined shocks or stress scenarios that are assumed to occur during that shock period (and which lead to significant unexpected losses over and above the expected losses that are captured in the technical provisions).
+17.8.8 For the determination of technical provisions, an insurer is expected to consider the likely (or expected) variation of future experience from what is assumed in determining the current estimate, over the full period of the policy obligations.
+As indicated above, regulatory capital requirements should be calibrated such that assets exceed the liabilities during a defined shock period with an appropriately high degree of safety.
+The regulatory capital requirements should be set such that the insurer's regulatory capital resources can withstand a range of predefined shocks or stress scenarios that are assumed to occur during that shock period (and which lead to significant unexpected losses over and above the expected losses that are captured in the technical provisions).